 Responding to leads from journalists can be daunting and there are so many different ways you can respond to journalists.

-Today, we have seven tips for responding to press inquiries so that you can PR like a pro!
+Today, we have six tips for responding to press inquiries so that you can PR like a pro!

 - Read the request carefully